Feng Shui Living Room Tips

 Sometimes just introducing a lamp into a dull corner will give a feng shui lift to your living room.
 Having a variety of light allows you to change the mood in your room.
 Bright light is required for children playing or working, and also for rooms that get little natural light.
 You should also introduce softer lighting – uplighters in the corners or wall lights.
 I like to experiment with moving a lamp to another corner or onto a book case and am often surprised at the difference such a subtle change makes in the feel of the room.

 Ideally, kitchens and bedrooms should be separate from the living room.
 If your living space is all in one, screen them off in some way or food will become too important and grazing habits will be encouraged.
-Likewise, socialising and resting might become confused.
+Likewise, socializing and resting might become confused.

 In days gone by, the fireplace was the focal point of family life.
 These days fireplaces are less common.
 But, a coal or wood fire always makes a room feel welcoming and draws people to it.